chasx003/HLS-XMLTV---Home-Broadcasting/README.md

 ### This Is Alpha Software so expect occational bugs

+### DOCKER-WIP
+#### Issues
+* ngnix isn't configured correctly for XMLTV yet
+* Don't have instructions on optimizing TMPFS in the NGINX web directory yet
+* Container runs as root :(

+#### Working
+ * Streams start and have confirmed with 1 channel through VLC

+To test, clone repo then:

+$ docker build -t <CONTAINER_NAME>

+Then edit docker-compose.yml and docker_example_config.cfg

+To bring up:

+$ docker-compose up -d

 ## For the Curious this is what it looks like when setup on TiviMate
 [![HLS / XMLTV Home broadcasting](https://img.youtube.com/vi/_mWtT-z2smU/0.jpg)](https://www.youtube.com/watch?v=_mWtT-z2smU)